Diversify-verify-adapt: Efficient and Robust Retrieval-Augmented Ambiguous Question Answering: Related Work

 \textbf{Adaptive Generation.} \@ Numerous studies have examined adaptive strategies that dynamically determine the need for retrieval, utilizing only the internal knowledge of LLMs when unnecessary \cite{mallen-etal-2023-trust, feng2023trends}. \citet{mallen-etal-2023-trust} used an empirical method to retrieval, activating relying on the frequency of entity.
 AdaptiveRAG \cite{jeong2024adaptive} dynamically chooses the optimal response generation strategy tailored to the complexity of the query.
 TA-ARE \cite{zhang2024retrievalqa} uses in-context learning to assess whether a query necessitates retrieval.

 Compared with recent studies that either overlook or inefficiently address the issue of low-quality retrieval in ambiguous questions, we introduce the retrieval diversification method efficiently retrieves higher quality passages without relying on cumbersome iterative processes.
-Additionally, we propose retrieval verification and adaptive generation strategies specifically designed for ambiguous questions.
+Additionally, we propose retrieval verification and adaptive generation strategies specifically designed for ambiguous questions, while the existing works overlook these important challenge of ambiguous questions.
 To the best of our knowledge, this paper is the first effort to thoroughly analyze and address the problem of low-quality retrieval in the context of ambiguous questions and its potential solutions.